Mus musculus domesticus, Family Muridae, Order Rodentia

 - at least 80 x 50 x 80 cm (W x D x H) for 2 - 4 animals

-- Free range is possible in domestic animals under supervision
+- Free range is possible with tame animals under supervision

-- a high strolayer makes it possible to dig tunnels
+- a high straw layer makes it possible to dig tunnels

 - several houses and hay or cellulose as nesting material